Preparing for your PIP assessment

 Changing the venue

-If the location of your assessment is more than 90 minutes away by public transport you may be offered an alternative location or home visit.
+If the location of your assessment is more than 90 minutes away by public transport and you have difficulty travelling long distances, you might be offered an alternative location or home visit.

-You might be offered a home visit instead of a having to go to an assessment centre, if your GP normally visits you in your home.
+If your GP normally visits you in your home, you might be offered a home visit instead of a having to go to an assessment centre.

 How to ask for an adjustment

-To ask for an adjustment, phone the assessment centre using the number on your appointment letter.
-If you ask for an adjustment and it’s not made, this could be discrimination - contact your local Citizens Advice in England and Wales or in Scotland for more help.
+To ask for an adjustment, phone your assessment provider using the number on your appointment letter.
+If you ask for an adjustment and it’s not made, this could be discrimination - contact your local Citizens Advice for more help.

 Warning: you must go to your assessment